Acetazolamide Prescription Online

 Acetazolamide - Mechanism of Action

-Acetazolamide (Diamox) belongs to a class of medications known as carbonic anhydrase inhibitors.
-Carbonic anhydrase is an enzyme that is involved with the reabsorption of specific ions - an action that is blocked by acetazolamide.
-Through its action, acetazolamide causes the excretion of bicarbonate which causes the body to hyperventilate to compensate for acidification in the blood.
+Acetazolamide prescription medication was previously marketed under the brand name Diamox and belongs to a class of medications known as carbonic anhydrase inhibitors.
+Carbonic anhydrase is an enzyme that is involved with the reabsorption of specific ions - an action that is blocked by acetazolamide medication.
+Through its action, acetazolamide medication causes the excretion of bicarbonate which causes the body to hyperventilate to compensate for acidification in the blood.
 Hyperventilation results lower levels of carbon dioxide and higher levels of oxygen - a state which can be beneficial in higher altitudes.
+Other uses for acetazolamide prescription medication have been contemplated.

-Acetazolamide tablets are usually available as acetazolamide 125 mg, acetazolamide 250 mg and acetazolamide 500 mg tablets.
+Acetazolamide capsules are usually available as acetazolamide 125 mg, acetazolamide 250 mg and acetazolamide 500 mg tablets.
 For the prevention of mountain sickness, acetazolamide is often prescribed as acetazolamide 125 mg or acetazolamide 250 mg orally two to three times per day starting one to two days before ascent and continuing at least five days while at altitude.
 Acetazolamide can also be considered a diuretic medication.
+Acetazolamide medication is moderately affordable at under $1 per acetazolamide pill at most pharmacies and some of that cost might be covered by one's insurance plan.
+Acetazolamide coupons might also be available online for people looking to reduce the cost even further.

 Can I Buy Acetazolamide Online?